Audiveris/audiveris/dev/flatpak/README.md

 **Important:** The dependency generation always uses the currently checked-out audiveris sources.
-But flatpak builds the sources from the `tag` and `commit` hardcoded in the manfiest `org.audiveris.audiveris.yml`:
+But flatpak builds the sources from the `tag` and `commit` hardcoded in the manifest `org.audiveris.audiveris.yml`:

     sources:
       - type: git